-Effective 1/1/2025, if the family has a present ownership in, with a legal right to reside in or sell, real property that is suitable for residence for the family
+If the family has a present ownership in, with a legal right to reside in or sell, real property that is suitable for residence for the family

 If no member of the family is a U.S. citizen or eligible immigrant (see Section H).